adewg/ICAR/README.md

 * Navigate to the directory containing the script
 * Run the script: ".\bundle-schemas.ps1" or "./bundle-schemas.sh"
 * The script will clean up the existing files in the **bundled-schemes** folder, then bundle the schemas listed in the script and save them in the same bundled-schemes folder.
+* Once the schemes bundle operation is completed, the script will combine all bundled schemes, except for ExampleScheme, into a single file named **combinedURLScheme.json**, which will be placed in the **bundled-schemes** folder.
 Bundle JSON Schemas workflow:
 * When changes are merged into the **ADE-1** branch, the workflow will automatically trigger and bundle the schemas into the **bundled-schemes** folder.